All meetings are at 7.30pm in the A K Bell Library, York Pl, Perth PH2 8EP.

-Oct 10 President’s Night and Welcome.
+Oct 9 President’s Night and Welcome.
 Soutar Theatre (downstairs).
-President Mike Bell will welcome you all to a new season at Perthshire Photographic Society.
-He will introduce himself, tell you a bit about the Society and will talk about his photographic interests.
-During the evening, various committee members will give you an overview of this year’s programme.
-They will cover several topics, including visiting speakers, workshops and competitions.
+President Malcolm Lind will welcome you all to a new season at Perthshire Photographic Society.
 Registration will also take place during these first few meetings and membership cards will be issued.
-Please bring a cheque or some cash with you!
-(Membership costs £45 for adults, and £25 if aged 18-25.
-The cost is £10 for students in full time education.
+Please remember to bring either your chequebook or some cash to pay for your membership!
 Please see our Information Page

 • HAND IN for MAIN CUP (See details on Competitions Page)

 Nov 6 – Faye and Trevor Yerbury.
 This evening we are delighted to welcome two photographers who are highly respected both in Scotland and internationally.
 Trevor Yerbury has received many accolades during his career as a portrait photographer and he has exhibited his work all over the world.
 He is passionate that his work is simple and elegant with a classic, sophisticated look.
 Faye Yerbury has received many awards for her portraiture, wedding and avant-garde work, and for her classical nudes.
 She has also held exhibitions in many parts of the world.
 You can find out more about Faye and Trevor here: https://www.yerburystudio.com/about/?doing_wp_cron=1562073987.7022271156311035156250